robincornett/send-images-rss/README.md

 * Thanks to [Gretchen Louise](http://gretchenlouise.com/) for her suggestions and help on the new excerpt options

 ## Changelog

+### 3.1.0
+* added: now include the featured image with your full text feeds
+* fixed: disable responsive images in RSS feeds (sorry, WP 4.4, but this isn't helpful here)
+* fixed: max-width style on featured images

 ### 3.0.1
 * improved: moved filters to individual functions